 Both prototypes were realized using standard PCB photolithography techniques.
 The resolution limits of this fabrication process impose practical constraints on the minimum finger spacing of the IDC and the strip width of the MI.
-In particular, the 0.3 mm spacing of the IDC represents a realistic lower limit that can be consistently fabricated with low-cost PCB manufacturing, while still providing the desired capacitance values.
+In particular, the 0.3 mm spacing of the IDC represents a realistic lower limit that can be consistently fabricated with low-cost PCB manufacturing while still providing the desired capacitance values.
 This fabrication compatibility underscores the practicality of the proposed design for scalable production.

-During fabrication, attention was paid to alignment between the feed line, aperture, and spiral resonator, as misalignment could significantly alter coupling strength and degrade performance.
+During fabrication, attention was paid to the alignment between the feed line, aperture, and spiral resonator, as misalignment could significantly alter coupling strength and degrade performance.
 Both antennas were fabricated on identical FR4 substrates to eliminate substrate variability as a source of experimental error.

 Expected Performance Comparison

 The conventional SR antenna is expected to exhibit a relatively narrow impedance bandwidth, with S11 values around –10 dB at resonance but limited rejection outside the narrow band.
-Radiation efficiency is also anticipated to be moderate, constrained by the inherent limitations of the spiral resonator geometry and the absence of reactive compensation.
+Radiation efficiency is also expected to be moderate, constrained by the inherent limitations of the spiral resonator geometry and the absence of reactive compensation.

-In contrast, the dual-function SR antenna is designed to provide superior impedance matching across a broader frequency range.
-Simulation and preliminary measurement results confirm that the integration of IDC + MI yields a 43.64% improvement in S11, accompanied by enhanced gain and radiation efficiency.
+In contrast, the dual-function SR antenna is designed to provide superior impedance matching in a broader frequency range.
+The simulation and preliminary measurement results confirm that the integration of IDC + MI yields a 43.64% improvement in S11, accompanied by enhanced gain and radiation efficiency.
 The improved impedance bandwidth arises from the frequency-dependent behavior of the series LC network, which compensates for the reactive components of the spiral resonator over a wider range.
 As a result, the dual-function antenna is better suited for applications requiring reliable performance across multiple frequency bands.

 Significance of the Dual-Prototype Comparison

 The comparative study of conventional versus dual-function SR antennas provides valuable insights into the trade-offs and benefits of integrated IMN design.
 While the conventional antenna demonstrates the baseline performance achievable with aperture-coupled spiral resonators, the dual-function design illustrates how performance limitations can be overcome through co-design of the feed and matching network.
-This comparative approach highlights the incremental innovation pathway in antenna engineering, whereby established geometries are progressively enhanced through integration of additional functionalities without compromising compactness or manufacturability.
+This comparative approach highlights the incremental innovation pathway in antenna engineering, in which established geometries are progressively enhanced by integrating additional functionalities without compromising compactness or manufacturability.

 Furthermore, the dual-function prototype demonstrates the feasibility of embedding passive reactive components within the feed structure to achieve broadband matching.
-This approach paves the way for future research exploring integration of additional functionalities, such as reconfigurability, tunability, or frequency agility, by replacing or augmenting passive elements with active or tunable components.
+This approach paves the way for future research exploring the integration of additional functionalities, such as reconfigurability, tunability, or frequency agility, by replacing or augmenting passive elements with active or tunable components.

 The measured and simulated results of these prototypes are presented in the following section.